jjnether/obsidian_backup/jnetherton/DA/Active Orders/109623 - Prime (Elk Grove Village).md

 - switch 2 - 192.168.10.2

 ```
+PLT25S := PLT01 AND PCT08Q AND PSV40 AND NOT VB030 AND PSV05 # LOCAL SOURCE ITS LATCH
+- auto mode
+- loc src dead
+- alt src stable
+- good comms
+- loc src closed

+PLT25R := (PSV06 AND PSV07 AND (VB001 AND VB003)) OR PCT11Q #ITS COMPLETE OR EXIT AUTO MODE OR FAILED TRANSFER
+- loc src open
+- loc tie closed
+- adj src closed
+- adj tie closed
+	- or
+- NOT auto mode
+	- or
+- timeout

+PSV16 := (PLT25 AND IN101 AND NOT LB01) OR (PLT25 AND IN301 AND LB01) #OPEN DEAD SOURCE
+- ITS
+- source closed

+PCT17IN := PLT25 AND PSV06 AND PSV08
+PSV17 := PCT17Q #CLOSE LOCAL TIE IF OPEN POINT
+- ITS
+- loc src open
+- loc tie open

+PCT18IN := PLT25 AND PSV06 AND PSV07 AND VB004
+PSV18 := PCT18Q #CLOSE ADJ.
+SW.
+TIE IF OPEN POINT
+- ITS
+- loc src open
+- loc tie closed
+- adj tie open

+---
 PLT26S := PLT01 AND PCT06Q AND VB008 AND NOT PLT02 AND PSV06 # LOCAL SOURCE RTS LATCH
 - auto mode
 - loc src healthy